jnisa/sentinel/README.md

 - test this solution in a 'production' scenario i.e. leverage it in resources like Azure Function App, Databricks notebooks, and/or scripts and see the behavior.
 As an example, we could clone the streaming pipeline that is now in production but make some adaptations so that this clone leverages the solution produced;

-- gather with the Engineering team to define a set of attributes that would be nice to add to this solution (billing metrics and performance - which were already mentioned in some calls - should be held into account).
+- gather with the Engineering team to define a set of attributes that would be nice to add to this solution (billing metrics and performance - which were already mentioned in some calls - should be held into account);

+- analyze if Zipkin can be a good option to visualize this observability data.